axtmitchell/national-education-plans-site/methodology.md

 The pipeline kept the top lexical and semantic hits, added nearby chunks for context.

-The model review then happened in two stages:
+Then, the model review then happened in two stages:

 - `gpt-4.1-mini` made the first-pass classification.
 - `gpt-4.1` reviewed positives and uncertain negatives.